 Until Tudor times, the sea came up as far as Otterton, allowing small ships access to the village.
 The harbour was known as Ottery Haven.
 A pebble bar then formed at the mouth of the Otter partially blocking the entrance to the estuary much of which has since become salt marsh.
 During the Napoleonic Wars some of this land was reclaimed, using French prisoners of war to construct embankments confining the river.
 There is now a pleasant walk of about three miles from Lime Kiln car park in Budleigh Salterton to Otterton, part of which is on top of the embankment.

 At the entrance to the village is Otterton Mill, a working water mill open to the public.
-This has a car park, restaurant, bakery and craft shop.
 There has been a mill on this site since Domesday.

 Facilities available in the village: